emsign/CP-CPS-Policy-Documentations/SSL-TLS-CP-CPS/emSign-SSL-TLS-CP-CPS.md

 <td style="text-align: left;"><strong>Domain Verification</strong></td>
 <td><p>Domain name(s) to be listed in the Certificate shall be checked with any one or more of the following procedures, for satisfactory proof of right-to-use the domain:</p>
 <ol type="1">
-<li><p>Validating the request by sending a Random Value to an email address created by prepending ‘admin’, ‘administrator’, ‘webmaster’, ‘hostmaster’, or ‘postmaster’ in the local part, followed by the at-sign (“@”), followed by the Authorization Domain Name and obtaining a response utilizing the Random Value (Baseline Requirements Section 3.2.2.4.4)</p></li>
 <li><p>Validating the request by confirming the presence of a Random Value in a DNS CNAME or TXT record on the Authorization Domain Name (Baseline Requirements Section 3.2.2.4.7)</p></li>
-<li><p>Validating the request by sending a Random Value to an email address of DNS CAA Email Contact.
-The relevant CAA Resource Record Set MUST be found using the search algorithm defined in RFC 8659 Section 3 (Baseline Requirements Section 3.2.2.4.13)</p></li>
-<li><p>Validating the request by sending a Random Value to a DNS TXT Record Email Contact via email and then receiving a confirming response utilizing the Random Value (Baseline Requirements Section 3.2.2.4.14)</p></li>
-<li><p>Validating the request by calling the DNS TXT Record Phone Contact’s phone number and obtaining a confirming response to validate the Authorization Domain Name.
-(Baseline Requirements Section 3.2.2.4.16)</p></li>
 <li><p>Validating the request by confirming the presence of a Random Value within a file under the "/.well-known/pki-validation" directory on the Authorization Domain Name that is accessible by the CA via HTTP/HTTPS over an Authorized Port.
 (Baseline Requirements Section 3.2.2.4.18)</p></li>
 <li><p>Validating the request by using the ACME HTTP Challenge method in accordance to RFC 8555 (Baseline Requirements Section 3.2.2.4.19)</p></li>
 <li><p>ACME DNS Challenge (Labelled with Account ID) DNS validation using ACME with account-specific labels (Baseline Requirements Section 3.2.2.4.21)</p></li>